opensciencegrid/vm-test-runs/README.md

             # Run osg-test (from 3.2-minefield) with packages from 3.2-release and 3.2-testing that are then upgraded to 3.3-testing and 3-3-upcoming-testing
             3.2; osg, osg-testing > 3.3/osg-testing, osg-upcoming-testing

-    3. The `package_sets` section controls the packages that are installed, the label used for reporting, whether or not SELinux is enabled (default: disabled), and whether or not to pre-install the OSG Java packages (default: enabled):
+    3. The `package_sets` section controls the packages that are installed, the label used for reporting, whether or not SELinux is enabled, and whether or not to pre-install the OSG Java packages:

             package_sets:
             #### Required ####